ruleechen/DQuery/README.md

 # DQuery
-Dynamic Query Builder to let you to do linq query with json string.
+Dynamic query builder to let you to do linq query with json string.
 DQuery parse json query clauses to C# expression for linq.
 We can use it on common linq query and even EntityFromework.

 Sample Entity for query
 ------------